MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     Created item: c549c3fa-054d-40db-a42b-c05deabbc4a6
     Request charge: 6.29 RUs
     ```

+1. Restore the cloud shell from its maximized state.

 1. In the Azure portal, navigate to the Azure Cosmos DB resource you created earlier.
 Select **Data Explorer** in the left navigation.
 In **Data Explorer**, select **myDatabase** and then expand **myContainer**.
 You can view the item you created by selecting **Items**.